 Please note: When a student accrues two (2)-unverified absences the student athlete and their parents will be notified by the coach or Athletic Director that the student is in jeopardy of losing their position on the team.
-When that student accrues one (1) additional unverified absence they will be terminated from the team.
+When that student accrues one (1) additional unverified absence meeting will be called to discuss their termination from the team.